gnn-anonymous/reducingamortizationgap/README.md

 # REDUCING THE AMORTIZATION GAP IN END-TO-END IMAGE COMPRESSION
-Reducing The Mismatch Between Marginal and Learned Distributions in Neural Video Compression, ICIP2022 submission
+REDUCING THE AMORTIZATION GAP IN END-TO-END IMAGE COMPRESSION, ICIP2022 submission

 Please check the pdf file to read the paper.